 I think all of the above kinds of concluding lines can be effective, and ultimately it’s usually the ending as a whole, rather than the last couple of sentences, that will influence how I feel about the book and whether I want to read the next in the series.
-However, in searching through all those last lines, I noticed a few things:
+However, in searching through all those last lines (I looked at many more than the examples above!), I noticed a few things:

 - Understated or simple last lines often work better.
 Closing words innately carry weight because readers know they’ve reached the end, and if the last phrases try for too much grandeur they risk venturing into melodrama territory.
-However, if an ending line is too mundane, or feels too abrupt or disconnected from what came before, it will fall flat.
+However, if an ending line is too mundane, or feels too abrupt, it might fall flat.

 - Final sentences that rely on clichés often result in eye-rolls, e.g. while this book is older and can be somewhat forgiven, it’s still not my cup of tea: